 How to Cook: Add the slow cooker lid and cook low for 3-4 hours for a deeper flavor or high for 1-2 hours for a faster option.

-Step 5: Add the Final Touches and Serve
+Step 5: Add the Finishing Touches and Serve

-Stir and Inspect: Once the kielbasa bites have had a chance to cook, gently stir them to coat, making sure they’re heated through and the apples have softened.
+Stir and Check: After the kielbasa bites have had a moment to cook, stir everything gently so it all gets coated, and make sure it’s heated through and the apples are softened.

-Optional Garnish: For some vibrant color and a fresh finish, top the dish with chopped fresh parsley, if desired.
+Optional Garnish: For a burst of color and fresh finish, top the dish with chopped fresh parsley, if desired.

 Serve: Hot, either on toothpicks for a quick appetizer, or on rice, mashed potatoes or a fresh salad for a generous meal.